 Plant Genetic Resources and Food Security Stakeholder Perspectives on the International Treaty on Plant Genetic Resources for Food and Agriculture

-Stefano Padulosi, Israel Oliver King, Danny Hunter, M.S.
+By Stefano Padulosi, E.D.
+Israel Oliver King, Danny Hunter, M.S.
 Swaminathan

-This book discusses the issues, challenges, needs and opportunities related to the promotion of orphan crops, known also as neglected and underutilized species (NUS).
-The book is structured into seven parts, covering the following themes: introduction to NUS, integrated conservation and use of ...
+Orphan Crops for Sustainable Food and Nutrition Security discusses the issues, challenges, needs and opportunities related to the promotion of orphan crops, known also as neglected and underutilized species (NUS).
+The book is structured into six parts, covering the following themes: ...

 This book examines the challenges and impacts of poor diets and nutrition from current food systems and the potential contribution of biodiversity and ecosystem services in addressing these problems.
 There is a strong need for a multi-level, cross-sectoral approach that connects food biodiversity ...